aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

     - Remove Mixed and Non-Crep samples
     - Filter for loci present in 10+ samples
     - Filter for variable loci
-    - 20 samples, 1920 loci
+    - 20 samples, 1954 loci
-  * All_unfiltered: 20 Crep + 12 Mixed/uncertain with all loci present in 50% (16 samples)
+  * All_unfiltered: 20 Crep + 14 Mixed/uncertain with all loci present in 50% (17 samples)
-    - Remove Non-Crep samples
+    - Remove Non-Crep samples from snp6.stru
-    - Filter for loci present in 16+ samples
+    - Filter for loci present in 17+ samples
     - Filter for variable loci
-    - 32 samples, 921 loci
+    - 34 samples, 632 loci
-  * All_filtered: 20 Crep + 12 Mixed/uncertain with Crep-only loci present in 50% (16 samples)
+  * All_filtered: 20 Crep + 14 Mixed/uncertain with Crep-only loci present in 50% (17 samples)
     - Remove loci present in Non-Crep samples from snp6.stru
     - Remove Non-Crep samples
-    - Filter for loci present in 16+ samples
+    - Filter for loci present in 17+ samples
     - Filter for variable loci
-    - 32 samples, 725 loci
+    - 34 samples, 516 loci

   Neighbor joining trees and heatmaps
     * Plot structure assignments above onto NJS trees